 MYTH: A low-carb diet is the best way to lose weight.

 TRUTH: In a recent survey of Canadian dietitians, 97 percent said that choosing the right carbs is better for healthy eating than choosing a low-carb diet.
 The “right carbs” are vegetables, fruit, legumes and whole grains such as oats, brown rice and whole grain bread.
 These foods provide fibre, vitamins and a wealth of disease-fighting antioxidants.
 Yes, cutting carbs can help you lose weight, but it may not help keep the weight off.
 It is difficult to maintain a low-carb diet since the food choices are so limited.
-Instead, enjoy the right carbs in dishes like Herbed barley bean risotto and Brussels sprout, blueberry and walnut slaw.
+Instead, enjoy the right carbs in dishes like Spinach and mushroom barley pilaf and Brussels sprout, blueberry and walnut slaw.